 We are doing a lot to improve the working lives of our staff, including helping employees to stay healthy; flexible working that promotes a sensible balance between home and working life; and a commitment to equal opportunities.
+In 2020 the Stonewall charity rated ELFT as a top health employer in the UK.
 Below is a summary of what our staff can expect.
-This has been recognised in the Health Service Journal and NHS Employers awards 2015 where ELFT was named as the best place to work in mental health and learning disabilities services.

 BALANCING LIFE AND WORK